 Sadhana Forest Haiti is offering work exchange, volunteer, internship, and study abroad opportunities in the fields of reforestation, sustainable living, ecology, and conservation.
 You are most welcome to volunteer at Sadhana Forest Haiti at any time!

 We are a non-profit, non-business ecological and humanitarian project that does not generate any income.
-Therefore, we, unfortunately, cannot afford to provide free food for volunteers.
-We ask for a food contribution equal to $6.00 USD per day from those that can afford it.
-This food contribution is only used for food and helps to support your cost of food plus the shared food costs of long-term volunteers who live here without an income.
+Therefore, we unfortunately cannot provide free food for volunteers.
+We ask for a food contribution equal to $6.00 USD per day.
+This food contribution is only used for food and helps to support your stay with us.

 We have limited Wi-Fi for use in the community.
 It is not possible to download, but you can check emails and carry out web browsing for research on the limited service that we have.
 We can switch on the Wi-Fi for an hour or two in the evening if you request it.
 You will need to bring your own device to use it.
 We suggest bringing a small tablet or Wi-Fi capable phone device as we do not have a large secure storage space for laptops.
 If you do not wish to bring any electronics but still wish to use the Internet there is a small Internet cafe in Pedernales about 20 minutes away.